 In 2017, GASB issued Statement No. 87, Leases.
 This standard will require recognition of certain lease assets and liabilities for leases that are currently classified as operating leases.
 It is not anticipated that GASB Statement No. 87 will have a material effect on the financial statements.
-The statement is effective for reporting periods beginning after June 15, 2021.
+The effective date for GASB 87 is for reporting periods beginning after July 1, 2021 as per Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, issued in May 2020.

 In March 2018, GASB issued Statement No. 88, Certain Disclosures Related To Debt, Including Borrowings and Direct Placements.
 This Statement requires increased disclosure in notes to financial statements of all state and local governments.
-The new disclosure requirements are effective for reporting periods beginning after June 15, 2019.
-It is not anticipated that GASB Statement No. 88 will have an impact on the DPFP financial statements.
+The effective date of GASB Statement No. 88 was for reporting periods beginning after June 15, 2019 and had no impact on the financial statements.